Relative Error Streaming Quantiles: Description of the Algorithm

 The basic idea of the merge operation is straightforward: At each level, concatenate the buffers and if that causes the capacity of the compactor to be exceeded, perform the compaction operation, as in Algorithm~\ref{code:single}.
-However, there is crucial subtlety: We need to combine the states $\schedulestate$ of the compaction schedule at each level in a manner that ensures that relative-error guarantees are satisfied for the merged sketch.
+However, there is a crucial subtlety: We need to combine the states $\schedulestate$ of the compaction schedule at each level in a manner that ensures that relative-error guarantees are satisfied for the merged sketch.
 Consider a level $h$ and let $\schedulestate'$ and $\schedulestate''$ be the states of the compaction schedule at level $h$ in $S'$ and $S''$, respectively.
 The new state $\schedulestate$ at level $h$ will be the bitwise OR of $\schedulestate'$ and $\schedulestate''$.
-The purpose of using bitwise OR is to make an extension of our charging scheme from Section~\ref{s:relativecompactor} work in the general setting with merge operations (see Appendix~\ref{s:mergeability} for more details).
+We explain the intuition behind using the bitwise OR in Section~\ref{s:mergeability}.
 Note that while in the streaming setting, the state corresponds to the number of compaction operations already performed, after a merge operation this may not hold anymore.
 Still, if the state is zero, this indicates that the buffer has not yet been subject to any compactions.
-Algorithm~\ref{code:merge-simple} provides a pseudocode of the merge operation, where we use $S.H$ for the index of the highest level of sketch $S$ and similarly, $S.k$ and $S.n$ for the parameters $k$ and $n$ of $S$, respectively.
+Algorithm~\ref{code:merge-simple} provides a pseudocode of the merge operation, where we use $S.H$ for the index of the highest level of sketch $S$ and similarly, $S.k$ for the parameter $k$ of $S$.